 - What about sound?
 Most apps have the option for a beep, a buzz, or a ringtone to herald your latest notifications.
 Usually, the setting for notification sounds is labeled, simply, “Sound”; for the Calendar app, the setting is called “Calendar Alerts.”
 Tap to pick an alert tone or ringtone, or choose “None” to keep notifications for that particular app silent.

 - Last but not least, you can decide whether you want an app’s notifications to appear on the iPhone’s lock screen by tapping the “Show on Lock Screen” on/off switch.

 You’ll have to rinse and repeat these steps for each of your iOS 7 apps—and no, unfortunately, there’s no way to change the notification settings for all your apps at once.

-Want to pause your iOS 7 notifications?
+Want to pause your iOS alerts and notifications?
 Just flick up from the bottom of your iPhone’s or iPad’s screen, then tap the Do Not Disturb button (the one with a half-moon icon).

 You can also set Do Not Disturb on turn itself on and off by tapping Settings, Do Not Disturb.
 Switch “Scheduled” to “on” and then set your preferred “From” and “To” times.